BuchholzTim/Whitebird/README.md

 - Joining whiteboard rooms via Join-Codes or Links

 - Concurrent working on the whiteboard together with colleagues
-- Export of the whiteboard as .png or .pdf
+- Export of the whiteboard as .png
 - Changeable Background: Use backgrounds as templates for organizing your whiteboard

 - Whiteboard Tools